ThomasBench/QuoteBankers.github.io/README.md

 ##  Contributing

-If you would like to contribute, in any forms, including reporting a bug, askingn a question, requesting a features, or even submitting pull requests, please feel free to do so.
+If you would like to contribute, including reporting a bug, askingn a question, requesting a features, or even submitting pull requests, please feel free to do so.

 ***